Do You Need a Prescription to Use a Cane?

 We recommend obtaining a prescription from your medical provider for the cane because you should not be estimating your cane’s height or functionality without the insight of a trained professional.

-Being that there is an exact science to this, we advise that choose a cane that is:
+Being that there isn’t an exact science to this, we advise that you choose a cane that is:

 Prescribed to you by a professional/physician